Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Introduction

 Second, fixed architectures constrain long-term adaptation and can exacerbate catastrophic forgetting in non-stationary environments \cite{parisi2019continual,van2024continual,kirkpatrick2017overcoming,wang2024comprehensive}.
 Biological networks exhibit structural plasticity, reorganizing neurons and synapses throughout life \cite{marzola2023exploring}, while most artificial networks, in contrast, remain static and brittle in the face of changing conditions \cite{markram2011history}.
 The need to predefine network capacity often leads to under-utilized resources when overparameterized, or loss of performance and interference once capacity is saturated \cite{sodhani2020toward,chen2018lifelong,huang2021understanding}.
 Existing continual learning methods can expand capacity \cite{rostami2019complementary,rolnick2019experience}, but expansions are typically manual or governed by hand-designed rules rather than emerging from the dynamics of learning itself.
-These limitations motivate neural controllers in which architectural growth and pruning are driven by internal activity statistics, allowing capacity to self-adjust to task demands.
+These limitations motivate neural controllers in which architectural growth and pruning are driven by internal edge-wise weight-update statistics, allowing capacity to self-adjust to task demands.

-The Self-Motivated Growing Neural Network (SMGrNN) is introduced as a neural controller whose topology evolves online through a structural plasticity module (SPM).
-Here, ``self-motivated'' means that structural changes are driven solely by internally generated signals---such as local activity statistics and measures of synaptic instability---rather than by task-specific growth schedules, external rewards, or other global guidance signals.
-The SPM monitors local measures of neuron activity and weight dynamics and uses these signals to trigger growth and pruning of neurons and connections, implementing activity-dependent structural development inspired by biological nervous systems.
-In the current instantiation, all synaptic weights are still optimized by standard backpropagation, while the SPM autonomously regulates architectural capacity during training.
-This separation allows global error gradients to shape synaptic strengths, whereas architectural changes are governed by local signals.
+The Self-Motivated Growing Neural Network (SMGrNN) is introduced as a gradient-trained neural controller whose topology evolves online through a structural plasticity module (SPM).
+Here, ``self-motivated'' means that structural changes are driven by internally available edge-local statistics rather than by task-specific growth schedules or manually specified architecture updates.
+In the current formulation, synaptic weights are optimized by standard backpropagation, while the SPM regulates architectural capacity during training through local structural decisions.
+The purpose of this design is not to claim fully local learning, but to isolate and evaluate the independent role of local structural plasticity within a standard gradient-trained setting.
+This separation allows the present study to ask whether local structural adaptation alone can improve stability and match network capacity to task demands within a single task.